 Mock Trial Perspectives from an Attorney

-Attorney Jenimae Almquist provides video insights on the elements of a trial and how to improve your Rendell Center Literature-Based Mock Trials.
+Attorney Jenimae Almquist provides video insights on the elements of a trial and how to improve your Rendell Center Literature- and History-Based Mock Trials.

 The four video modules below are excellent resources to help you explain essential parts of a trial to your students and how to put these into practice in the classroom.

 Download any of the following master handouts below to copy and share with your class.
 These are the same handouts found in our handbook.

 - Practicing Questioning Techniques Activity Sheet

 - Writing a Closing Statement Activity Sheet